Sealdah railway station: Executive lounge

-Sealdah Metro Station
+Sealdah metro station

-Sealdah metro station is an operational station on Line 2 of the Kolkata Metro, located in Sealdah, Kolkata.
+Sealdah metro station is an operational station on Green Line of the Kolkata Metro, located in Sealdah, Kolkata.
 The underground station adjoins with the Sealdah railway station of the Indian Railways on its eastern side.
+This station is situated at the place of former tram terminus.

+Electric Loco Shed, Sealdah

+Despite being referred to as a diesel loco shed, it currently only houses electric locomotives.